SHAREHOLDER ALERT: The M&A Cl - GuruFocus.com

-- Vivint Smart Home, Inc. (NYSE: VVNT), relating to its proposed acquisition by NRG Energy, Inc. Under the terms of the agreement, VVNT shareholders will receive $12.00 in cash per share they own.
-Click here for more information: https://www.monteverdelaw.com/case/vivint-smart-home-inc. It is free and there is no cost or obligation to you.
+- Imago BioSciences, Inc. ( IMGO), relating to its proposed merger with a subsidiary of Merck & Co.
+Under the terms of the tender offer, IMGO shareholders will receive $36.00 in cash per share they own.
+Click here for more information: https://www.monteverdelaw.com/case/imago-biosciences-inc. It is free and there is no cost or obligation to you.

-- Salisbury Bancorp, Inc. (Nasdaq: SAL), relating to its proposed merger NBT Bancorp, Inc. Under the terms of the merger, SAL shareholders will receive 0.745 shares of NBT per share they own.
-Click here for more information: https://www.monteverdelaw.com/case/salisbury-bancorp-inc. It is free and there is no cost or obligation to you.
+- ForgeRock, Inc. (: FORG), relating to its proposed acquisition by Thoma Bravo.
+Under the terms of the agreement, FORG shareholders are expected to receive $23.25 in cash per share they own.
+Click here for more information: https://www.monteverdelaw.com/case/forgerock-inc. It is free and there is no cost or obligation to you.

-- Apollo Endosurgery, Inc. (Nasdaq: APEN), relating to its proposed sale to Boston Scientific Corp.
-Under the terms of the merger, APEN shareholders will receive $10.00 in cash per share they own.
-Click here for more information: https://www.monteverdelaw.com/case/apollo-endosurgery-inc. It is free and there is no cost or obligation to you.
+- Benefitfocus, Inc. ( BNFT), relating to its proposed acquisition by Voya Financial, Inc. Under the terms of the agreement, BNFT shareholders will receive $10.50 in cash per share they own.
+Click here for more information: https://www.monteverdelaw.com/case/benefitfocus-inc. It is free and there is no cost or obligation to you.

 We are a national class action securities litigation law firm that has recovered millions of dollars and is committed to protecting shareholders from corporate wrongdoing.
 We were listed in the Top 50 in the 2018-2021 ISS Securities Class Action Services Report.
 Our lawyers have significant experience litigating Mergers & Acquisitions and Securities Class Actions.
 Mr. Monteverde is recognized by Super Lawyers in 2013 and 2017-2019 as a Rising Star and in 2022 as a Super Lawyer in Securities Litigation.
 He has also been selected by Martindale-Hubbell as a 2017-2021 Top Rated Lawyer.
 Our firm's recent successes include changing the law in a significant victory that lowered the standard of liability under Section 14(e) of the Exchange Act in the Ninth Circuit.
 Thereafter, our firm successfully preserved this victory by obtaining dismissal of a writ of certiorari as improvidently granted at the United States Supreme Court.
 Emulex Corp. v.
 Varjabedian, 139 S. Ct.
 1407 (2019).
 Also, we have recovered or secured over a dozen cash common funds for shareholders in mergers & acquisitions class action cases.